Realtime Media and Devices

 }

-A real two-party call is the same code with peer set to the remote address.
+A real two-party call is the same code with peer set to the remote endpoint.

 See examples/azul-meet/src/main.rs for the complete app (serialization +